 In medical malpractice cases, parents can recover compensation for their children’s immediate and long-term medical needs as well as the other financial and non-financial costs of their children’s diagnosis.
 These costs can be substantial, and filing a successful claim can be essential to families’ overall well-being and financial stability.

 At Berkowitz Hanna, our Connecticut birth asphyxia lawyers represent parents in medical malpractice claims related to the diagnoses of birth asphyxia and HIE.
-With offices in Stamford, Danbury, Bridgeport, and Shelton, we help families throughout Connecticut.
+We help families throughout Connecticut.
 And with decades of experience, we have recovered millions of dollars in compensation for birth injury claims.
 If your child has been diagnosed with birth asphyxia or HIE, you deserve to know why, and you deserve to be fully and fairly compensated if your child’s condition is the result of medical negligence.

 With us, your case starts with a free initial consultation.
-One of our Connecticut birth asphyxia attorneys will sit down with you one-on-one, listen to you, and explain everything you need to know.
+A Connecticut birth asphyxia & hypoxic ischemic encephalopathy (HIE) lawyer will sit down with you one-on-one, listen to you, and explain everything you need to know.
 If we believe you have a claim, we will work diligently to recover just compensation on your behalf and you will not have to pay anything unless we recover just compensation for your child’s injury.